section-engineering-education/engineering-education/Create-Login-and-Register-System-with-C#-Winforms/index.md

 - Click on Register.cs in Solution Explorer and on the form that displays add two buttons, three textboxes, and three labels.

-The first button will be a save button to save data entered, and the second one will be an exit button that will close the Register form.
+The first button will be a register button to save data entered, and the second one will be an exit button that will close the Register form.

-The first textbox will allow input of names for the user, the second textbox will allow input of the username of the user, and the third textbox will enable a password to be entered.
+The first textbox will allow input of names for the user, the second textbox will allow input of the user's username, and the third textbox will enable a password to be entered.

 The labels will indicate the functionality of the three textboxes.